Mermade/widdershins/README.md

 ```javascript
 options.language_clients = [{ 'shell': 'curl' }, { 'node': 'request' }, { 'java': 'unirest' }];
 ```

+If the language name differs between the markdown name required to syntax highlight and the httpsnippet required target, both can be specified in the form `markdown--target`.

 To see the list of languages and clients supported by httpsnippet, [click here](https://github.com/Kong/httpsnippet/tree/master/src/targets).